datastax/astrapy/README.md

     APIOptions(event_observers={"my_obs001": my_observer})
 )

-# any event of the desired type by 'instrumented_client', or by classes
+# any event of the desired type emitted by 'instrumented_client',
-# it spawns, will be accumulated into 'my_event_dict'.
+# or by classes it has spawned, will be accumulated into 'my_event_list'.
 ```

-See also method `Observer.from_event_list` for a similar alternative.
+See also method `Observer.from_event_dict` for a similar alternative.

-Multiple observers can be also attached.
+This approach allows attaching multiple observers, if needed.

 #### Fully customized event observer